SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 application styleSheet: SpStyle defaultStyleSheet, myStyleSheet.
 ```

-Then you can style a presenter using the message `addStyle:` as follows:
+Then you can style a presenter using the message `addStyle:` (think about tag your presenter with a class in CSS) as follows:

 ```
 presenter label: 'I am a label'.